amimaro/generator-angular-api/README.md

 ### Back-end

 The back-end api was generated based on [generator-api](https://github.com/ndelvalle/generator-api) project which uses NodeJS, Express and Mongoose.
+Requires MongoDB to be installed and running ([Install MongoDB](https://docs.mongodb.com/manual/installation/)).

 ### Development server